Our Mission, Vision, and Values

 The state of rapid and intense flux that characterizes today’s academic institutions presents exciting opportunities to change the rules and rebuild scholarly infrastructure.
 To replace gatekeeping practices that discourage and exclude diverse voices working together to create new, more relevant and engaged ways of knowing, the PPJ allows authors easy access to the means of scholarly production.

 The PPJ is driven by the core values of Thick Collegiality; Ethical Imagination; Diversity, Equity, & Inclusion; and Trust & Transparency.
 The journal’s primary ethical and political responsibilities include openly valuing the particular experiences, interests, needs, and expertise of individuals whose intellectual and activist pursuits find them in various publicly engaged settings.
-Facilitating access to the means of scholarly production through collaborative review processes, rather than simply focusing on outcomes, helps mobilize philosophical publics that thrive on commitments to mutual respect, care, and trust, which works toward repairing injustice in the world.
+Facilitating access to the means of scholarly production through collaborative review processes, rather than simply focusing on outcomes, helps mobilize philosophical publics that thrive on commitments to mutual respect, care, and trust, which work toward repairing injustice in the world.